knarbmakes/ifworldscollide/README.md

 ### Tokens

 Some abilities and effects cause tokens to be placed on the battlefield.
-These tokens are always 1 distance in diameter, unless otherwise specified.
+These tokens are always 1d in diameter, unless otherwise specified.
 Tokens can block line of sight and provide cover, just like any unit or terrain feature.

 ### Conditions

 Some abilities, tactics, or environment effects can cause units to gain or lose conditions.
 These will persist for the duration specified when the condition is gained, and can be cleared with any effects that say they interact with conditions.
 Conditions can have positive or negative effects.

-### Terrain

-Other than blocking line of sight, terrain may impart other benefits or penalties around it.
-By default, all terrain has the following traits:

-* If a piece of terrain partially obscures a unit during an attack, units gain the benefit of cover bonus.
-* Terrain is scalable, costing movement in the vertical direction to ascend and descend.

 ## Keywords